How to perform Simple Linear Regression in Excel – 4 Methods

 Regression Statistics-Do Simple Linear Regression in Excel

-⧭ Multiple R: It’s a Correlation Coefficient parameter that indicates a correlation between variables.
+Multiple R: indicates a correlation between variables.
 Its value ranges from -1 to 1.
-The bigger positive the value, the strong correlative the relationships are.
-The values indicate:
+The more positive the value, the stronger the correlative relationships:

-R Square: It implies the Coefficient of Determination.
-It indicates the scale by how well the data model fits the Regression Analysis.
-Also, it depicts the number of points that fall on the Regression Equation Line.
+R Square: the Coefficient of Determination.
+It indicates how well the data model fits the Regression Analysis.
+It also depicts the number of points that fall on the Regression Equation Line.
 It is calculated using the Total Sum of Squares.
-As the R2 value is 0.9714.., it implies 97.14% of the data value falls in the Regression model and the same percentages of dependent variables are relatable by independent variables.
-The R2 value of more than 95% is taken as a good fit.
+The R2 value is 0.9714.., so 97.14% of the data value falls in the Regression model and the same percentages of dependent variables are relatable by independent variables.
+An R2 value of more than 95% is taken as a good fit.

 Adjusted R Square: The adjusted value of R2 is used in multiple variables Regression Analysis.

-Standard Error: Another parameter that shows a healthy fit of any Regression Analysis.
-The smaller the Standard Error the more accurate the Linear Regression equation.
-It shows the average distance of data points from the Linear equation.
+Standard Error: The smaller the Standard Error, the more accurate the Linear Regression equation.
+It shows the average distance of data points in the Linear equation.

 Observations: The iteration number of the data model.